 Historical records abound attesting to the life of Jesus.
-Many consider Him to be one of the most proven historical figures.
+His life and death on earth are considered to be the most proven of all historical figures.

 Many Scholars consider this prayer to be a conversation between Jesus and His Father, God, with Jesus speaking His requests into existence.

 Later that day Jesus was hung on a cross until dead.
 Near the point of death He said with a loud voice, "It is finished!"
 (John 19:30).